felangel/bloc/docs/fluttertodostutorial.md

 ### Models

+!> Note: You might be expecting a model for a list of Todos or for `TodosOverview` here.
+They aren't here.
+Why?
+Because we are using bloc, the overall "model" for ToolsOverview is the bloc for ToolsOverview, specifically [ToolsOverviewState](#TodosOverview-States), which holds the Todo list and 3 other state variables.

+There is one model file and that deals with the view filtering.

 `todos_view_filter.dart` enums the 3 view filters and the methods to apply the filter.

 [todos_view_filter.dart.md](_snippets/flutter_todos_tutorial/lib/todos_view_filter.dart.md ':include') [//]: # (HCTOKEN)